Khangnguyen04/seattle-crime-data/README.md

    The Most Dangerous Communities

    For the 'dangerous' communities, we can find out what hours of the day crime occurs the most for each community and increase patrol during those hours.
 Simultaneously, we can lessen the amount of officers on duty during the hours where crime does not spike.

    ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/5f4b0293-71cb-4ccd-ac6b-0e7ef0a2d10b)

-   In the data, we see crime typically peaks around 5-6 AM, 8-9 AM, 10-11 AM and 12 PM, 4-5 PM, 7-9 PM, and midnight.
+   In the data, we see crime typically peaks around 5-6 AM, 8-9 AM, 10-11 AM and 12 PM, 1-2 PM, 4-5 PM, 7-9 PM, and midnight.
-   Knowing this information through the data, increased patrol can be placed during these times.
+   Knowing this information through the data, increased patrol can be placed during these times to ensure safety.